weijiang34/VirIAP/README.md

 bash setup.sh --tools
 bash setup.sh --databases
 ```
+NOTE: Both these two steps requires internet connection, please make sure your PC/server node has the ineernet connection.
+The installation will take some time because there are lots of softwares and databases required, please wait atiently.

 <!-- ***NOTE:***
 The installation requires the following steps, if the installation failed, you may aslo follow these steps.